 Do not punish or even comfort your dog at this point for their behavior.
 Just remove yourself and dog from the situation.

-What about submissive or acting dominate
+Submissive or acting dominate

 One of the more difficult and hard to read actions from our dogs’ is submissive vs dominant behavior.
 It is very easily misunderstood.